hyperledger/indy-hipe/text/0149-rich-schema-schema/README.md

 #### SET_RICH_SCHEMA
 Adds a schema to the ledger.

-It's not possible to update existing schema.
+Note: It's not possible to update existing schema.
 So, if the schema needs to be evolved, a new schema with a new version or name needs to be created.

 - `data` (object):

   Object with schema's data:

-  - `schema`: This value must be a schema object
+  - `@context`: Context for a DID document.
+  - `id`: The schema's DID; the id-string of its DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the data object of the content property.
+  - `content`: This property is used to hold immutable content:

-- `meta` (dict)
+    - `type`: "sch"

-  Dictionary with schema's metadata

     - `name`: schema's name string
     - `version`: schema's version string
+    - `hash`:
-  - `type`: "sch"
+      - `type`: the type of hash,
+      - `value`: the hexadecimal value of the hash of the canonical form of the data object
+    - `data`: the schema object

 *Request Example*:
 ```